 The Birks of Aberfeldy is a woodland, burn and waterfall landscape in Highland Perthshire located within, and stretching south of, the attractive town of Aberfeldy.
+Aberfeldy is derived from the Gaelic Obar Pheallaidh which means 'mouth of the stream of Peallaidh; in Scottish folklore the Peallaidh was a water monster that resided in rivers.
 It is a special place loved far and wide, and therefore highly valued by both the public and Perth & Kinross Council alike.
 The steeply wooded gorge on the Moness Burn has several spectacular waterfalls flanked by a variety of trees hosting a wealth of wildlife, and plant species.
 The Birks is nationally and internationally recognised as a special landscape for its ecosystems and has two landscape designations: NatureScot have designated it a Site of Special Scientific Interest (SSSI), and Special Area of Conservation (SAC).
+It has also been awarded Ancient Woodland status in recent times.
 Its contribution to the health and wellbeing of the local population, and the recreational opportunities which it provides are manifold; furthermore, it forms a key part to an area that attracts tourists from far and wide contributing substantially to the local economy.